alexlangberg/node-goldwasher-aws-lambda/README.md

   }
 }
 ```
-See how to do this in the examples below.
+See how to use this in the examples below.

 ## Build
 If you feel like changing the code and have installed the development dependencies, you can automatically build a new zip file from the main folder: